MichaelWaruiru/file-sharing/README.md

 # File Drop

-A lightweight local-network file sharing application built with **Go**.
+A lightweight local-network file sharing application(both desktop and android app) built with **Go**.
 Transfer files between a **phone, laptop, or TV** without relying on cloud storage.

 Right now this is a skeleton which isn't polished yet to connect to devices automatically, especially in cases there's no WIFI at all.
 I am just playing around to see the end product, or abandon it for the next 2 years.
 Lol!

+## DISCLAIMER

+Wails3 is still in beta stage so this may work for me, but not work for you.
+Fuck around and find it like I did!

 ## Features